 For certain students, clinical experience is given, through the facilities of the Hospital for Sick Children, in the management of problems associated with anomalies such as cleft palate.
-(Offered in alternate years - not available 2012-2013).

-B.D.
-TOMPSON, STAFF OF THE HOSPITAL FOR SICK CHILDREN
+(Offered in alternate years - available 2015-16).
+S. SURI, STAFF OF THE HOSPITAL FOR SICK CHILDREN